containers/podman-desktop/website/docs/getting-started/pulling-an-image.md

 #### Prerequisites

 - The image is available in a registry.
-- If the registry or the image are not publicly available, you configured access to the registry on Podman Desktop.
+- If the registry or the image are not publicly available, you configured access to the registry on Podman Desktop in **<icon icon="fa-solid fa-cog" size="lg" /> Settings > registry**.

 #### Procedure